jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 Let us summarize the requirements we put on the data structure:

-* It must provide the same laziness properties as a list: accessing the an element in the structure should not force to parse the input further than necessary if we had used a list.
+* It must provide the same laziness properties as a list: accessing an element in the structure should not force to parse the input further than necessary if we had used a list.